mido/mido/README.rst

 Requirements
 -------------

-Mido is written for Python 2.7 and 3.2, and runs on Ubuntu and Mac OS X. May also run on other systems.
+Mido targets Python 2.7 and 3.2 and runs on Ubuntu and Mac OS X. May also run on other systems.

 If you want to use message ports, you will need `PortMidi
 <http://sourceforge.net/p/portmedia/wiki/portmidi/>`_ installed on